Mayflower Unlimited

 Each and every one of us is "created equal." "(We) are endowed (DNA stuff) by (our) Creator with certain unalienable (cannot be transferred) Rights, that among them are Life, Liberty and the Pursuit of Happiness."
 This is foundational.
 This is about freedom.

-The point of this is to say that our Form is not sacred.
-What is sacred is recognition of our inherent Rights and government's inherent duty to both respect and to "secure these Rights."
+The point is our Form is not sacred.
+What is sacred is recognition of our inherent Rights and government's inherent duty to both respect and "secure these Rights."

-What this means is that we are not eternally bound to any specific Form of governmental system - "system" including the obvious, such as governmental units and how people are taxed, but including as well, things such as our monetary system and the rules we set for corporations doing business in our country or the rules we set for anyone wanting to do business on Wall Street.
+This means we are not eternally bound to any specific Form of governmental system - including the obvious, such as governmental units and how people are taxed, but also including our monetary system and the rules we set for corporations doing business in our country or the rules we set for anyone who does business on Wall Street.

 Everything is subject to change and We the People hold the inherent power to effect change.
 The Form is not sacred; we are.

-We have a Right to a system whose Rules do not favor any particular individual or group or whatever, rules that look out for all of us, rules that reflect both our Creator given equality, as well as our Creator endowed fundamental Rights.
+We have Rights to a system whose rules do not favor any particular individual or group or whatever, rules that look out for all of us, rules that reflect both our Creator given equality, as well as our Creator endowed fundamental Rights.